 Purpose of MRI Chest

-Identifying lung, mediastinal, or chest wall tumors.
+Identification of lung, mediastinal, or chest wall tumor.

 Vascular Assessment

-Detecting aneurysms, stenosis, or vascular malformations.
+Diagnosis of aneurysms, stenosis, or vascular malformation.

 Chest Wall Abnormalities